abishekbalu/Elevator-Simple/README.md

 Constructing a simple elevator with a UI.
 Part of Assignment 2 of MBDES course at UU

-Simulink models are not readable so for every change in model that's uploaded a comparision report will be added.
+Simulink models are not readable so for every change in model that's uploaded a comparision report (generated/manual comments) will be added.

 # Guidelines to make a comparision report